The Authorization System

 For the QA director, validation lead, or compliance owner personally accountable for high-risk authorizations.

-- Unlimited DDRs — all decision types
+- Unlimited IRRs — all decision types

 - Single decision authority

-- DDR ID assignment & record retention
+- IRR ID assignment & record retention

 What the inspector reads